SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Evaluation

+\textbf{Summarization} aims to summarize long texts into short texts.
+We select the most popular summarization model, Switch Transformer~\cite{switch_moe:jmlr22:Fedus} (16, 32, and 64 experts per layer, denoted as SwitchT-16, SwitchT-32 and SwitchT-64) and use the samsum dataset~\cite{imagenetvid:ijcv2015:Russakovsky} and report Rogue-2 accuracy, where higher Rogue-2 accuracy means better.

+\textbf{Language modeling} aims to predict the next word given the previous words.
+We use GPTSAN~\cite{gptmoe:acl22:Artetxe} as the base model and use the Wikipedia-japanese~\cite{wikipedia-japanese} dataset for evaluation.
+The performance of the language model is measured by perplexity, where lower perplexity means better.

+The pre-trained weights of the Switch Transformers and GPTSAN are obtained from the official Huggingface Transformer repository.
+All datasets can be downloaded from public websites.

-\textbf{Baselines.} Our method aims to build a transition solution between traditional models and large MoE models, so two basic baselines include a non-MoE model (referred to as static) and an original MoE model.
-To show the superiority of \name, we also compare it with the following baselines: `\textbf{Random keep}' (keeping a random portion of experts in each layer, no switching in/out), `\textbf{Magnitude keep}' (keeping a certain portion of experts with the largest $||E_i||$ in each layer, no switching in/out), `\textbf{On demand load}'~\cite{cachemoe:arxiv23:huang} (keep a certain portion of experts in main memory, load the requested expert from memory on demand).
+\textbf{Baselines.} The basic baseline is original MoE model.
+To show the superiority of \name, we also compare it with the following baselines: `\textbf{Pruning}' (keeping a certain portion of experts with the largest magnitude $||E_i||$ in each layer, no switching in/out), `\textbf{On demand}'~\cite{cachemoe:arxiv23:huang} (keep a certain portion of experts in main memory, load the requested expert from memory on demand). `\textbf{Pruning}' is akin to a simplified version of pruning-based methods without training, while `\textbf{On demand}' is a simplified version of swapping-based approaches.